"the Community was my Heartbeat"

 She immediately put her gifts to work and served as co-chair of communication Joint Founders Day in Metro Detroit.
 She designed their flyer and served on her chapter's committee. committee.

 Proverbs 19:17 (MSG)

 Mercy to the needy is a loan to God, and God pays back those loans in full.

 Giving is such a blessing.
 I believe God honors the life of a giver.
 Throughout my life, I saw my Mommie give, give and give.
 It was her character.
-I learned the spiritual principles of giving from my pastors as well.
-However, I donated in church with tithes and volunteered, but something was missing.
+I also learned the spiritual principles of giving from my mom and pastors.
+However, I donated in church with tithes and volunteered in the community, but something was missing.
 The missing piece to my puzzle was the feeling my small donations were inadequate.
 I felt my contributions aren't enough to make a difference.